Tipping in Mexico 💰 is one of the top things you should get familiar before traveling to the country.

 All-inclusive resorts are a popular choice for vacations in popular destinations in Mexico like Cabo San Lucas, Puerto Vallarta and Bacalar.
 All-inclusive resorts provide meals, drinks, accommodations, and entertainment for one upfront price.

-✅ Check my complete guide to renting a car in Puerto Vallarta to explore the city outside the resort area.
+✅ Check my guide to renting a car in Puerto Vallarta to explore the city outside the resort area.

 Remember to think about tips when formulating your budget for a Mexico trip.
 The staff at the hotels work hard to provide you with the best service possible, and you will want to reward them for their hard work.